San Diego: Your Boating Destination

 Whale and Dolphin Watching

 Not only is La Jolla Cove a great spot for snorkelers and divers, it is also a place to spot whales and dolphins.
 During the summer months, the Pacific Gray Whale migrates to Alaska.
 The Cove is a prime spot to see them as they make their journey.
 Dolphins are also commonly spotted off the shoreline, so keep your eyes peeled and your binoculars ready.
+A good pair of Athlon binocs should do.

 Along with all the attractions that San Diego can offer boaters all year round, there are also some great special events that attract boaters of all kinds.
 On the 4th of July, boaters have the privilege of experience the fireworks from the comfort and sightlines of their boats in the bay.
 There is also the Festival of Sail that happens over the Labor Day weekend.
 Historic replica ships, schooners, and square riggers from all over are showcased in the biggest festival of its kind on the west coast.
 It provides a glimpse into the rich history and culture of sailing and boating.
 Experiencing this festival from the water is a delight to boating buffs of all ages.